mindsdb/flat-ai/README.md

 ## OpenAI API based

-As you are just about to see, this tiny library is designed to talk to LLMs that are served through an OpenAI API compatible endpoint (as they all should).
-But, scare yourself not when you read the words OpenAI.
-Because, you will still be able to play with all kinds of models and providers - OpenAI or not - using the same API ([Ollama](https://ollama.com/blog/openai-compatibility) as seen below, [Groq](https://console.groq.com/docs/openai), etc).
-Because, Most of them have OpenAI API compatible endpoints.
+This library uses the OpenAI API format, which means it works with OpenAI and any other model and providers like Ollama, TogetherAI, Groq, etc that support the same API format.
+So you can use any model from any provider that has OpenAI-compatible endpoints.

 ```python
 import openai